allr/r-instrumented/README.md

     defined by the asctime C library function and is a string of the form "Wed Jun 30 21:49:08 1993".

+- Rusage*

+    The keywords starting with "Rusage" keywords show results from a call to the getrusage C function at the time the output file is written, which gives a record of some resource usage values of the R interpreter recorded by the operating system.
+Not every value is available on every operating system, for example Linux just returns zero for some of these values.
+Since r-instrumented is developed on Linux, the following descriptions are based on its usage of the rusage values.
+If you don't use Linux, check the documentation of your operating system (e.g. "man getrusage") for more details of values that are not explained here.
+Unused values are shown as 0.

+- RusageMaxResidentMemorySet

+    Value of ru_maxrss, the maximum resident set size in KiBytes.
+This is basically the maximum amount of RAM given to the interpreter by the operating system while it was running.

+- RusageSharedMemSize

+    Value of ru_ixrss, the integral shared memory size.
+This value is not used on Linux.

+- RusageUnsharedDataSize

+    Value of ru_idrss, the integral unshared data size.
+This value is not used on Linux.

+- RusagePageReclaims

+    Value of ru_minflt, the number of page faults in the R interpreter that could be serviced without requiring any I/O activity.
+    (also known as "minor faults", the current keyword is kept for historical reasons)

+- RusagePageFaults

+    Value of ru_majflt, the number of page faults in the R interpreter that required I/O activity to service, e.g. reading from a memory-mapped file.
+    (also known as "major faults", the current keyword is kept for historical reasons)

+- RusageSwaps

+    Value of ru_nswap, a field commented just as "swaps" in the Linux getrusage man page.
+This value is not used on Linux.

+- RusageBlockInputOps

+    Value of ru_inblock, the number of times the file system had to perform input, e.g. when a file is read.

+- RusageBlockOutputOps

+    Value of ru_outblock, the number of times the file system had to perform output, e.g. when a file is written.

+- RusageIPCSends

+    Value of ru_msgsnd, the number of IPC messages sent.
+This value is not used on Linux.

+- RusageIPCRecv

+    Value of ru_msgrcv, the number of IPC messages received.
+This value is not used on Linux.

+- RusageSignalsRcvd

+    Value of ru_nsignals, the number of signals received by the R interpreter process.
+This value is not used on Linux.

+- RusageVolnContextSwitches

+    Value of ru_nvcsw, the number of voluntary context switches.
+This value counts the number of times the R interpreter voluntarily gave up the CPU before its time slice ended, e.g. to wait for an I/O operation.

+- RusageInvolnContextSwitches

+    Value of ru_nivcsw, the number of involuntary context switches.
+This value counts the number of times the R interpreter was forced to give up the CPU by the operating system, e.g. because its time slice was exceeded or a higher-priority process became runnable.

 - PtrSize

     This keyword shows the size of a void * pointer used by the R